JuiLinChen/JuiLinChen.github.io/_pages/about.md

 My research focuses on **macroeconomics, household finance, and housing market**.

-You can reach me at [juilinchen at gm.ntpu.edu.tw](mailto:juilinchen@gm.ntpu.edu.tw).
+You can reach me at [juilinchen"at"gm.ntpu.edu.tw](mailto:juilinchen@gm.ntpu.edu.tw).